Consensys/doc.tessera/docs/HowTo/Configure/Multiple-private-state.md

 ```

 !!! info
-    Tessera will not start with `enableMultiplePrivateStates` but invalid resident group config
+    Tessera will not start with `enableMultiplePrivateStates` but invalid resident group configuration